 10. Recognize the importance of the first pass on offense.

 The hardest pass to complete on offense is usually the first pass.
 For many teams, the first pass goes from the point guard to a wing near the sidelines.
 Teams learn to anticipate this and will aggressively look for steals.
 What does a good coach do?
-Mix it up.
-Avoid patterns by sometimes passing to the post, sometimes to the wing, sometimes have the point keep it off a pick, or just replace positions with the wing.
-Also, when you pass to the wing, some of the time the wing should be coming off of a pick.
-Receivers need to create separation via hard cuts.
-The passers and receivers should work on fake passes and back cuts.
-Don’t be predictable and pay extra attention to the first pass in any possession.

 11. Reinforce the triple-threat position consistently throughout the year.

-Teaching players the importance of being in position to shoot, pass or dribble with each possession is one of the strongest signs of a well-coached, offensive basketball team.
-Kids at younger ages especially are often too quick to begin dribbling right away.
-The triple threat and its importance can’t just be taught in one practice.
-It needs to be reminded and reinforced in practices and games throughout the season.
+Kids at younger ages are often too quick to begin dribbling right away.
+The triple threat and its importance can’t be taught in one practice.
+It must be reminded and reinforced in practices and games throughout the season.

 12. Keep your players interested and excited about basketball.

-Finish each practice on a high note with a drill or exercise that you know the team likes.
+Finish each practice on a high note with a drill or exercise you know the team likes.
 It will help them look forward to the next practice.
 Know when to press your own team with hard practices and when to ease up.
-Make practices fun.
-Find players doing things right in practices and games and call them out.
-Like Coach Don Meyer said, “Shout praise and whisper criticism.”

 O’Halloran has written four books on basketball: